-In addition to General Education Requirements, all students must complete the following Graduation Requirements as part of the Liberal Studies program:
+In addition to General Education Requirements, all students must complete the following Graduation Requirements as part of the Liberal Studies program.
+Unless otherwise indicated, all the requirements below must be completed with a letter grade of "C-" or higher and cannot be taken on an S/U basis.

 - "W" State-Mandated Writing and E-Series Courses: Two courses required.
-A grade of C- or higher is required.
 This requirement is satisfied by an articulated AA or Bachelor's degree. - Scholarly and Formative Experiences: Two courses required: one Scholarship in Practice (SIP) course and one Formative Experience (FE) course.
 A grade of "C-" or higher must be earned (or an "S" for FE if taken on an "S/U" basis).
-Students entering FSU with 60 or more transfer hours only need to take one SIP or one FE course. - Diversity: Students may satisfy this requirement by completing two diversity courses.
-These courses must be taken on a letter grade (not S/U) basis.
-A grade of "C-" or higher must be earned.
-Students entering FSU with 60 or more transfer hours need to take only one Diversity course. - Upper-Division Writing: One course required.
-A grade of "C-" or higher is required

-- Oral Communication Competency: One course required.
-A grade of "C-" or higher is required. - Computer Competency: One course required.
-A grade of "C-" or higher is required. - Natural Sciences Laboratory: One credit hour required.
-A grade of "C-" or higher is required. - Civic Literacy: The State of Florida mandates that all students must demonstrate competence in Civic Literacy.
+Students entering FSU with 60 or more transfer hours only need to take one SIP or one FE course. - Diversity: Students may satisfy this requirement by completing two Diversity courses.
+Students entering FSU with 60 or more transfer hours need to take only one Diversity course. - Upper-Division Writing: One course required. - Oral Communication Competency: One course required. - Digital Literacy: One course required. - Natural Sciences Laboratory: One credit hour required. - Civic Literacy: The State of Florida mandates that all students must demonstrate competence in Civic Literacy.
 Visit liberalstudies.fsu.edu/students-advisors/civic-literacy-requirement for the most recent guidance on meeting the Civic Literacy requirement.